Taeveril/FFL2-Randomizer/README.md

 ## Final Fantasy Legend 2 Randomizer

+### Version 0.3.2 (6/11/2025):
+- Yet Even More code cleanup.
+Maybe someday I'll be a proper engineer.
+Today is not that day.

 ### Version 0.3.1 (6/9/2025):
 - Further code cleanup.
 - Fixed some in-game bugs related to MAGI: